researchapps/sherlock/rllab/README.md

 =: Compiling function f_grad
 ...
 ```
-It ran a hugely long thing after that :) Let's try with loading cuda:
+It ran a hugely long thing after that :)

-Hooray!
 We didn't load with CUDA, but it's working!
 Let's leave the container, load cuda,
 and try this bit again.
 Note that I'm exiting the container AND the sdev node (because
 I want a gpu)